OleksiiSvietnoi/language-flashcards-trainer/README.md

-# language-flashcards-trainer
+# Language Flashcards Trainer

-A program for learning languages using flashcards.
+This program helps users study foreign languages using flashcards.
+The user chooses a language, practices vocabulary, and can add new words.

+## Videos
+- Code Demo (coming soon)
+- Code Walkthrough (coming soon)